KDE/digikam-doc/image_editor/transform_tools.rst

 In the Aspect Ratio Crop tool settings, you specify the **Orientation** as **Portrait** or **Landscape**.
 Portrait will always have the larger size assigned to the **Height** and Landscape to the **Width**.

-Aspect Ratio Crop tool uses a relative ratio.
-That means it is the same if you use centimeters or inches and it doesn't specify the physical size.
-For example, you can see below a correspondence list of traditional photographic paper sizes and aspect ratio crop.
+The Aspect Ratio Crop tool uses a relative ratio.
+This means it is the same if you use centimeters or inches and it doesn't specify the physical size.
+For example, you can see below a correspondence list of traditional photographic paper sizes and the crop aspect ratio.

 =============================================================== =================
-Standard Photograph Paper Size                                  Aspect Ratio Crop
+Standard Photograph Paper Size                                  Crop Aspect Ratio
 =============================================================== =================
 10x15cm 20x30cm 30x45cm 3.5x5" 4x6" 8x12" 12x18" 16x24" 20x30"  2:3
 6x8cm 15x20cm 18x24cm 30x40cm 3.75x5" 4.5x6" 6x8" 7.5x10" 9x12" 3:4